torusage-imc2018/torusage-imc2018.github.io/README.md

 _Combined Mean Exit Weight_ - 0.023

 We measure the TLDs of only those primary domains that appear in the [Alexa top 1 million sites list](https://www.alexa.com/topsites) using wildcards between 2018-01-30 and 2018-01-31.
 We measured torproject.org using a separate counter.

-The resuts with 95% confidence interval are as follows:
+The results with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|
 | Alexa TLDs list | [domain-alexa-tlds-all.tar.xz](data/exit-domain-alexa-tlds/domain-alexa-tlds-all.tar.xz) |
 | Alexa TLDs measurement | [exit-domain-alexadomainTLDs-2018-01-30.csv](data/exit-domain-alexadomainTLDs-2018-01-30.csv) |

+To reproduce the percentages shown in Figure 3(Alexa Top 1 Million Sites) in the paper, divide the value in each bin in the csv file in the table above by the total number of initial streams we measured during the same period.
+(No full network extrapolation is required since we are computing percentages.)

+The total number of streams during the Alexa Top 1M Sites measurement was `2235050`.
+Then. for example, the percentage for the `.com` bin is:
+  * `595450 / 2235050 * 100 = 26.64146216 ~= 26.6`

 ##### TLDs of primary domains

 _Combined Mean Exit Weight_ - 0.024

 We measured the TLDs of all primary domains using wildcards between 2018-02-02 and 2018-02-03.

-The resuts with 95% confidence interval are as follows:
+The results with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|
 | Primary TLDs list | [exit-domain-tlds.txt](data/exit-domain-tlds.txt) |
 | Primary TLDs measurement | [exit-domain-primarydomainTLDs-2018-02-02.csv](data/exit-domain-primarydomainTLDs-2018-02-02.csv) |

+To reproduce the percentages shown in Figure 3(All Sites) in the paper, divide the value in each bin in the csv file in the table above by the total number of initial streams we measured during the same period.
+(No full network extrapolation is required since we are computing percentages.)

+The total number of streams during the All Sites measurement was `2196406`.
+Then. for example, the percentage for the `.com` bin is:
+  * `817645 / 2196406 * 100 = 37.226496376 ~= 37.2`

 ## Client Measurements